ItzBLAZE-01/Vape-v4.10/README.md

 3) In the top copy the path.
 4) In PowerShell type " **cd "[PASTE THE PATH HERE]"** " Copy the inverted commas which are in bold, and do not copy the brackets just paste the path there instead.
 5) Then type "java --add-opens java.base/java.lang=ALL-UNNAMED -jar vape-loader.jar" without the inverted commas.

+# Safe?
+Yes it is safe and tested by me, but as it is unfinished it maybe buggy at times.

 # Support
 If you are having any issues, feel free to join [my discord server](https://discord.gg/bsPGdxsZYK) and ask for help there.